We figured out why horses don’t like their girths

 The horses liked them pretty well.

-Then we got frustrated that older and older was better and better and bought ourselves one of these:
+Then we got frustrated that older and older was better and better and bought ourselves one of these very new things:

-And strapped it to the beast and rode with it.
-(Beast did not mind)
+We strapped it to the beast and rode with it.
+(Beast did not mind).

 And then looked at it carefully.
 The middle section is the pectorals–still some gel.
-The spot that bottomed out is just behind the elbows at the base of the ribs.
-And it bottomed out every single time–a lot of pressure was being exerted there.
+The spots that bottomed out–you can see light through them–are just behind the elbows at the base of the ribs.
+And it bottomed out every single time we tried–a lot of pressure was being exerted there at the base of the rib cage.

 So then off to the Internet and much study of anatomy and other people’s tests on race horses and girth tightening pressures and many many hours into it we came up with something that worked.
-The Girth Shield concept allows the horses to breath naturally while securely holding you saddle in place.
-And that is what they are grumping about–its hard to breath, and it hurts.
+The Girth Shield concept allows the horses to breath naturally while securely holding your saddle in place.
+And that is what the horses are grumping about when you tack them up–when a normal girth is tightened it is hard for them to breath, and it hurts.

 The horses are now all very happy.
 No more ugly faces

-We found a way to give room for the ribs by creating what is in effect a second tree for the base of the horse.
+We found a way to give room for normal rib expansion by creating what is in effect a second tree for the base of the horse.
+6,7,8 or 9 inches wide.
+One size does NOT fit all.
+But it’s not so complicated. a length that puts the buckles where you want them and a measurement across the pectorals.